 Working from home doesn’t affect normal business hours.
 Working from home lets you schedule your work around your most productive times and set up a workflow that best works for you.

-You can take breaks whenever you want, do not feel pressured to end a call when a family member calls, and you can eat lunch whenever you want.
-Employees can attend family events and medical appointments more easily.
+- Also, you can take breaks whenever you want, do not feel pressured to end a call when a family member calls,

-Additionally, working from home can also help you cut other expenses such as meals, work clothing, and childcare.
+Working from home can also help you cut expenses such as

 You won’t have to spend as much money on childcare if you work from home.
 For parents who work from home, saving on childcare costs can be especially beneficial.